riceissa/issarice.com/wiki/is-effective-altruism-new.md

 > proponents---an approach that not only unjustifiably claims the moral high
 > ground in giving decisions, but also implements this bold claim *by weighing
 > causes and beneficiaries against one another*.
+>
+> \[...\]
+>
+> This approach amounts to little more than charitable imperialism, whereby “my
+> cause” is just, and yours is---to one degree or another---a waste of precious
+> resources.
+This approach is not informed giving.
+Were such opinions limited to
+> a small audience, we could reasonably dismiss them as a danger only to those
+> unfortunate enough to hear them.
+However, in taking on this cause and using
+> the bully pulpit of its website as its forum, GiveWell truly is doing more
+> harm than good to both the donor community and those thousands upon thousands
+> of organizations that are doing much-needed work in areas that the defective
+> altruism fringe deems unworthy.

 # Previous and ongoing prioritization efforts in global health